 You are so pretty, nice, sweet, smart, funny, kind, etc. You will find someone.

 Well, thank you for saying that.
 But in the broken heart, thoughts of, “If I am so pretty, nice, sweet, smart, funny, kind, etc., then why did he leave?
 Why did he cheat?
-Why did he abuse me?
 Why am I here?
 Then if I am all of these wonderful things, why do I feel less of a person?
 If he didn’t want me for those qualities, who will?”
 Also don’t say, “You are so much pretty, nicer, sweeter, than her or him.”
 Our egos and self confidence are nonexistent after a divorce.
 Therefore, I have a good idea and avoid this subject all together.

 He will regret this.